-No. Generic OBD2 scanner or what we referred to as Level 1 OBD2 scanners can only access the Engine Control Module (ECU) and not the Supplemental Restraint System where airbag codes are stored.
-To clear airbag codes you need a Level 2 scanner or higher.
+No. the Generic OBD2 scanner or what we refer to as Level 1 OBD2 scanners can only access the Engine Control Module (ECU) and not the Supplemental Restraint System where airbag codes are stored.
+To clear airbag codes, you need a full system scanner.

 We hope you find the Acura Airbag Light Stays On guide helpful.
 Check these troubleshooting and repair guides for more help on your Acura.